notrobintaylor/fx_slipstream/README.md

 **Breathing room.** modulation™: steps = 8, mod assign = size, mod depth = 40%, mod direction = + & -, step rate = 1/2, stability = 70%, slew = 500 ms. The room gently expands and contracts, as if the walls were breathing.
 Keep spread at 1.00x to preserve the geometry.

-**Dynamic decay.** Waveform enthusiast: target = decay, sensitivity = 60%, direction = +, attack = 10 ms, release = 500 ms. Play loud, the hall sustains.
+**Dynamic decay.** Envelope follower: target = decay, sensitivity = 60%, direction = +, attack = 10 ms, release = 500 ms. Play loud, the hall sustains.
 Play soft, it pulls back.
 The reverb follows your phrasing.

-**Stereo bloom.** Waveform enthusiast: target = decay, sensitivity = 40%, direction = +.
-Familiar peaks & valleys: target = width, repeats = 3, fade = 70%, subdiv = 1/4, mod direction = +.
+**Stereo bloom.** Envelope follower: target = decay, sensitivity = 40%, direction = +.
+Envelope repeater: target = width, repeats = 3, fade = 70%, subdiv = 1/4, mod direction = +.
 Play a loud phrase – the hall sustains and the stereo image blooms wide, then the width pulses back over the next three beats.
 Each pulse a little narrower than the last.

 **Geometry shift.** modulation™: steps = 12, mod assign = spread, mod depth = 80%, mod direction = + & -, step rate = 1/4, stability = 40%.
 The room's shape constantly changes – sometimes tight and metallic, sometimes stretched and diffuse.
 The Dattorro geometry is just one stop on a continuum.

 **Tape wobble.** Mod depth = 15%, mod rate = 0.3 hz, mod phase = 90°.
-No modulation™, no waveform enthusiast.
+No modulation™, no envelope follower.
 Just the tank's built-in modulation, slow and wide.
 Add decay = 70%, damping = 40%.
 The echoes shimmer like a worn tape machine.

 **Saturated feedback.** Saturation = 50%, decay = 85%, damping = 50%.
 The hall gets dirtier with each pass through the tank.
-Add waveform enthusiast: target = saturation, sensitivity = 40%, direction = +.
+Add envelope follower: target = saturation, sensitivity = 40%, direction = +.
 Loud playing drives the feedback harder.

-**Spectral echo.** Waveform enthusiast: target = input gain, sensitivity = 60%, direction = +.
-Familiar peaks & valleys: target = tilt, repeats = 4, fade = 60%, subdiv = 1/8, mod direction = + & -.
+**Spectral echo.** Envelope follower: target = input gain, sensitivity = 60%, direction = +.
+Envelope repeater: target = tilt, repeats = 4, fade = 60%, subdiv = 1/8, mod direction = + & -.
 Your playing dynamics echo as spectral shifts – the output tilts bright, then dark, then bright again, each time less dramatically.
 The spectrum ripples.

 **Phase rotator.** modulation™: steps = 8, mod assign = mod phase, mod depth = 100%, mod direction = + & -, step rate = 1/8, stability = 60%, slew = 200 ms. The stereo character shifts rhythmically as the tank's phase relationship rotates.

 **Frozen room.** Decay = 95%, input gain = 0%.
 Play something, then drop the gain.
 The reverb tail holds almost indefinitely while nothing new enters.
 Slowly increase damping to watch the frozen sound darken.

-**Ambient swell.** Waveform enthusiast: target = input gain, sensitivity = 80%, direction = +, attack = 500 ms, release = 2000 ms, slew = 500 ms. Decay = 75%.
-Familiar peaks & valleys: target = width, repeats = 2, fade = 80%, subdiv = 1/2.
+**Ambient swell.** Envelope follower: target = input gain, sensitivity = 80%, direction = +, attack = 500 ms, release = 2000 ms, slew = 500 ms. Decay = 75%.
+Envelope repeater: target = width, repeats = 2, fade = 80%, subdiv = 1/2.
 The reverb builds slowly as you play louder, the stereo image widens in sympathy, and both fade slowly when you stop.
 The long attack smooths out individual notes.

 ---

 ## Safety

-fx_slipstream allows decay up to 100% and saturation up to 100%.
+fx_reflex allows decay up to 100% and saturation up to 100%.
 At extreme settings, the feedback path can produce loud, spectrally dense audio.
 The tanh limiter prevents digital clipping, but the resulting sound can still be intense.

 **Recommendations:**

 - **Use a limiter** on the norns output or on the next device in your signal chain.
 - **Start at low volume** when experimenting with high decay and saturation.
-- **The waveform enthusiast is your safety valve.** Set target = input gain, direction = -, sensitivity = 30%.
+- **The envelope follower is your safety valve.** Set target = input gain, direction = -, sensitivity = 30%.
 When things get loud, less signal enters the tank.
 - **Protect your hearing.** This is not a disclaimer.
 It's advice from someone who has been surprised by feedback loops more than once.

 ---